 Have you or a family member suffered a catastrophic injury in St. Petersburg, Florida?
-These injuries can change your life in every way imaginable.
 An experienced St. Petersburg catastrophic injury lawyer at Lopez Law Group Accident Injury Attorneys can help you fight to recover the fair compensation you deserve.
-You may be entitled to compensation for medical bills, lost wages, and more.
+Call us at (727) 933-0015 to schedule a free consultation.

 Since we opened our doors, our lawyers have been working hard to protect the rights of clients who have been seriously injured because of someone else’s negligence.
 We’ve successfully recovered millions of dollars for our clients who have been injured in St. Petersburg car accidents, St. Petersburg motorcycle accidents, slip and fall accidents in St. Petersburg, wrongful death claims, and more.

 How Lopez Law Group Accident Injury Attorneys Can Help With a Catastrophic Injury Claim in St. Petersburg, FL

 Catastrophic injury claims are almost always complicated.
 It can be difficult to evaluate the impact and cost of the injury.
 An expensive hospital stay and rehabilitation may only be the beginning.
 Not every lawyer has the experience and resources to handle these types of cases.

-At Lopez Law Group Accident Injury Attorneys, our St. Petersburg personal injury attorneys have over 25 years of combined experience handling complex cases like yours.
+At Lopez Law Group Accident Injury Attorneys, our experienced personal injury attorneys have over 25 years of combined experience handling complex cases like yours.

 Hiring us means you’ll have an attorney to:

 - Investigate the circumstances of your accident and injury

 - Hire top-rated experts and specialists to help us establish liability and calculate your case value

 - Aggressively negotiate with the insurance companies for the maximum compensation available